 🇩🇪 Germany vs 🇬🇧 United Kingdom: crypto licensing compared

 Choosing between Germany and United Kingdom for a crypto licence starts with who you will answer to: BaFin (Bundesanstalt fur Finanzdienstleistungsaufsicht) with Deutsche Bundesbank involvement; applications go to both.
 Widely regarded as the EU's most demanding CASP regulator. on one side, Financial Conduct Authority (FCA); HM Treasury sets the legislative perimeter; Bank of England for systemic stablecoin issuers. on the other, via the MiCA CASP authorisation granted by BaFin under national law FinmadiG/KMAG; replaces the legacy KWG crypto-custody business licence, with a simplified transition for existing KWG-licensed firms. and the Today: FCA registration under the Money Laundering Regs 2017 (AML/CTF only).
 Incoming: full FSMA authorisation for cryptoassets (SI 2026/102, made 4 Feb 2026, laid 5 Feb) - gateway opens 30 Sep 2026, mandatory regime commences 25 Oct 2027; no automatic conversion from MLR registration. respectively.
-The two regimes differ on 8 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |